FlorentCLMichel/quetta/manual.typ

 #h(-paragraph-indent)
 Different tengwar are used for the same sounds in different situations; see Section @sec-subst-rules.
-Voyel sounds are generally represented by a _tetha_, placed either on the previous consonant or a short carrier for a short voyel, or a long carrier for a long voyel:
+Voyel sounds are generally represented by a _tetha_, placed either on the previous consonant or a short carrier for a short voyel, or a long carrier for a long voyel#footnote[We use an acute accent to denote long voyels.
+For instance, `a` is rendered as #quenya[a] and `à` as #quenya[á].]:

 #v(paragraph-skip-b)